07 3290 4514

 • Poor positioning or functionality

-Tooth extraction can be completed in the dental chair using local anaesthetic, under intravenous sedation in the dental chair or under general anaesthetic in a private hospital.
+Tooth extraction can be completed in the dental chair using local anaesthetic, under gas sedation in the dental chair or under general anaesthetic in a private hospital.
 The extraction procedure may or may not involve surgery.
 The procedure will be determined by a patient’s health, age, the location of the tooth and the complexity of the root formation.
-We will discuss the best treatment options for you, and will require an x-ray of the tooth concerned in order to view the root location and formation, and the density of the supporting bone.
+We will discuss the best treatment options for you and will require an x-ray of the jaw or a CT scan in order to view the root location and formation, and the density of the supporting bone.

 Any surgical or invasive procedure carries risks.